Combimac: Move to Emmen

-After moving premises within Rotterdam a couple of times to larger facilities, in 1957 the factory moved from the city of Rotterdam to the town of Emmen.
-The factory location at the Van Speykstraat 102 in Rotterdam became to small and it was located too near to the city center.
-The available subsidy in the Emmen region to attract new businesses and industries, the available areas on a new developed industrial estate and the high unemployment in this region, initiated the move to the other part of the country and to relocate the factory.
-The available workers, although often poorly technically educated, could with help of the local technical schools and the company's own internal technical education be transformed to well skilled employees.
-In the years to follow, the management is being transferred to the sons of Mr. J.W.
+After moving to larger facilities within Rotterdam a few times, in 1957, the factory moved from the city of Rotterdam to the town of Emmen.
+The factory location at the Van Speykstraat 102 in Rotterdam became too small and was located too near to the city center.
+The subsidy in the Emmen region aimed at attracting new businesses and industries, the availability of land on a new developed industrial estate, and the high unemployment in this region initiated this move The available workers, although often poorly technically educated, could be transformed into well skilled employees with the help of local technical schools and the company's own internal technical education.
+In the years to follow, management was transferred to the sons of Mr. J.W.
 Pelger.
 Mr. K.D.
-Pelger becomes technical director of the factory in Emmen.
+Pelger became technical director of the factory in Emmen.
 Mr. W.C.
-Pelger becomes sales director of the Rotterdam sales office, which stayed in Rotterdam until 1971.
-The company grew to 130 Fte's in Emmen en 10 Fte's in Rotterdam.
-In 1969 the company Pelger was taken over by Mr. L Bood.
+Pelger became sales director of the Rotterdam sales office, which stayed in Rotterdam until 1971.
+The company grew to 130 full time employees in Emmen and 10 full time employees in Rotterdam.
+In 1969, the company was taken over by Mr. L Bood.
 Both Mr. K.D.
 Pelger and Mr. W.C.
-Pelger stayed on in the board of directors as purchase director and sales director respectively.
+Pelger stayed on the board of directors as purchase director and sales director respectively.